 Enable zooming using mousewheel and a slider

-Enable scrolling using onscreen arrows and the arrow keys
+Enable scrolling using onscreen arrows, the arrow keys, and left-click and drag

 4.3.2 Graph Layouts

 Following the completion of sizing, as well as zooming and scrolling, additional graph layouts will be considered.
 As of yet, the only additional graph layout being considered is a hierarchical tree layout.